-Ari Stiller serves as senior counsel at Kingsley & Kingsley, where he represents employees in all aspects of workplace disputes and manages the firm's appellate practice.
+Ari Stiller is Of Counsel at Kingsley & Kingsley Lawyers, where he represents employees in all aspects of workplace disputes and manages the firm's appellate practice.

 Mr. Stiller graduated Phi Beta Kappa with a BA from Colorado College in 2006 and received his JD from University of Colorado School of Law in 2013, where he was an associate editor of the law review and president of his class.
 Before law school, Mr. Stiller served as a spokesperson and government liaison for the Colorado ski industry and rode his bicycle across the United States to start a need-based scholarship at Colorado College.

 - U.S. District Court, Central District of California

 - U.S. Court of Appeals for the Ninth Circuit